Matheubanqueiro/Sistema-Academico/README.md

 You need this script to in your database:
 ```
+CREATE DATABASE IF NOT EXIST academico;

-CREATE TABLE IF NOT EXIST ALUNO (
+CREATE TABLE IF NOT EXIST aluno (
     ra INT PRIMARY KEY,
     nome VARCHAR(255),
     email VARCHAR(255),